I’ve always run. When I was young, my Mum and I used to do laps of the local rugby league field – dropping pebbles to

 I continued once in the workforce.
-And then my running began to take on a new purpose.
+And this is when my running got serious.

-My bizarre logic was that people less fortunate are unable to do this, it’s a waste if I do not.
+My logic was, since people less fortunate than me are unable to do this, it’s a waste if I do not.

 I decided to prepare for Australia’s premier event, the 2007 Gold Coast Marathon (#1).
 And at the tender age of 30, I went on to complete the marathon in 3:38:28.